- Share this article on Facebook

 - Share this article on Linkedin

 - Share this article on Tumblr

-EmptyBEIJING -- China Film Group plans a new cinema circuit that could include four theaters it purchased after Warner Bros.
-International Cinemas (WBIC) divested its Chinese holdings in November, an unnamed senior CFG official told local media Monday.
+China Film Group plans a new cinema circuit that could include four theaters it purchased after Warner Bros.
+International Cinemas divested its Chinese holdings in November, an unnamed senior CFG official told local media Monday.

 The purchase comes as cinema construction by CFG lags behind the development of the company’s film production and distribution operations.

-WBIC pulled out of China's cinema-building business after four years in Novembe, citing shifting governement rules that barred it from majority ownership (HR 11/9).
+WBIC pulled out of China’s cinema-building business in November after four years, citing shifting government rules that barred it from majority ownership (HR 11/9).

-Queries to Beijing Shidai Jindian and CFG were not answered at press time.
+Queries to Beijing Shidai Jindian and CFG were not answered by press time.